Devangaa/Calculator/README.md

 	this_thread::sleep_for(chrono::milliseconds(750));
 	system("CLS");
 ```
 The simple way is to enter numeric input and operations one by one.
 If the input is wrong, the program will immediately display an error and force close.
+Can perform the operation again after performing the operation without re-running cmd.

 ## Social Media